thomas-young-2013/mindware/README.md

 - **for Windows User:**

-You need to download [swigwin](https://sourceforge.net/projects/swig/files/swigwin/swigwin-3.0.12/), and then install Soln-ML!
+You need to download [swigwin](https://sourceforge.net/projects/swig/files/swigwin/swigwin-3.0.12/), and then install Soln-ML.